 When the Sony RX0 was released, it came with a wireless camera control to link to multiple units.
 A similar feature was put in this model where the wireless control is able to link up to five units through the Imaging Edge Mobile app.

 Image and Video Quality

 With this model, you can shoot 4K videos at 30 frames per second without an external necessity which is extremely convenient this time around.
-This is possible with the help of the BIONZ X engine and 1-inch Exmor RS image sensor.
-Additionally, the RX0 II has an electronic stabilization.
+This is possible with the help of the BIONZ X engine and one-inch Exmor RS image sensor.
+Additionally, the Sony RX0 II has an electronic stabilization.
 You also have the option to shoot at 1,000 frames per second for slow motion.

-When it comes to images, the RX0 II shoots with an Anti-Distortion Shutter.
+When it comes to images, the Sony RX0 II shoots with an Anti-Distortion Shutter.
 This allows the camera to shoot as fast as 1/32,000 sec at 16 frames per second.
 Sony also added an in-body stabilization which eliminates motion blur.

 If you intend to shoot more at night, the ISO range is 80-12800 so shooting in dim environments should not be much of an issue.

 |Sony RX0 II||GoPro Hero 7|

 |Shoots at 15.3-megapixel with JPG and Raw||Shoots at 12-megapixel with JPG and Raw|